cambragol/Fallout-Sonora/_pages/download.md

 3. Download the .zip file named [sonora_eng.zip](https://github.com/cambragol/Fallout-Sonora-English/releases/download/0.9.9/sonora_eng.zip) and unzip it in the install directory of Fallout Sonora
 4. Change the language setting of the fallout2.cfg file to 'english'
-5. Click 'Fallout II Community Edition' (for macOS and windows and linxu) to play the game
-6. **_optional_** Fallout2.exe may be dropped into the install folder to play the game, **or** rename patch000.dat to patchDLC.dat and use FSonora.exe or FSonoraDLC.exe to run the game.
+5. Click 'Fallout II Community Edition' (for macOS and windows and linxu) to play the game **_Optional_** - Fallout2.exe may be dropped into the install folder to play the game, **or** rename patch000.dat to patchDLC.dat and use FSonora.exe or FSonoraDLC.exe to run the game.
 Only FSonora.exe or FSonoraDLC.exe will give the correct game start
 <br>

 ### `Install Instructions for Sonora + Dayglow DLC`